AGGII-52/sql-challenge/README.md

 1. Data Engineering

-3. Data Analysis
+2. Data Analysis

 Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
 Data Engineering is the more modern wording instead of Data Modeling.

 ### Before You Begin

-1. Create a new repository for this project called `sql-challenge`. **Do not add this homework to an existing repository**.
+1. Created a new repository for this project called `sql-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.
+2. Cloned the new repository to your computer.

-3. Inside your local git repository, create a directory for the SQL challenge.
-Use a folder name to correspond to the challenge: **EmployeeSQL**.
+3. Inside local git repository, created a directory for the SQL challenge.
+Used a folder name to correspond to the challenge: **EmployeeSQL**.

-4. Add your files to this folder.
+4. Added data files to this folder.

-5. Push the above changes to GitHub.
+5. Pushed the above changes to GitHub.

 ## Instructions